 Apply for the Vietnam Visa from Japan

-The Vietnam visa for Japanese citizens can be accessed through a platform where travelers will find the online application form to complete in order to apply for their Vietnam visa.
+The Vietnam visa for Japanese citizens can be accessed through a platform where travelers will find the online visa application form to complete in order to apply for their Vietnam visa.

 Applying online for the Vietnam visa from Japan requires entering basic information into the application form including personal data such as name, date of birth, nationality as well as details from the travel documentation such as passport number, expiry date, etc.

 In addition to these standard details, applicants will need to answer some basic security questions in order to submit their Vietnam eVisa application.
 These questions will cover the person’s criminal background, health history, and travel information.
 Finally, the application, upon submission, will be sent to the Vietnam authorities to be screened before the traveler receives the approved eVisa via email.